-Is this a low or high priority bug?
-If it is high priority, it should be corrected immediately.
+Is this a low or high-priority bug?
+If it is a high priority, it should be corrected immediately.
 If the bug is minor and allows the product to complete the task without major problems, the bug may be fixed in future iterations.

 Of course, there are tools to help you track errors.
 You can choose the tracker available on the market that suits your needs.

 6. Collecting metrics

 There are several metrics you can use to quantify the quality of your code.
 SonarQube easily copes with this task.
 It will easily help you collect all the important metrics you need:

 The number of defects and their severity is important indicators of overall quality.
 Finding errors can and should be automated, but only partially.
 The code review remains valid to identify deeper errors in the code's logic itself.

 Repetitions of code sections

 Each piece of knowledge should have a single, consistent and authoritative representation within the system—- the DRY principle (Don't repeat yourself).